stefanosbaros/Machine-learning-classification-approaches-for-Covid-19-diagnosis/README.md

 The `feature_engineering_and_l1_regularization_features_selection_sec_deg_inter.py`  and  `feature_engineering_and_l1_regularization_five_deg_inter.py`
 are the files that contain our **feature engineering and model selection** approaches.
 Therein, we design new features by considering all possible **second and fifth degree** interactions among the basic features in our data.
-In the sequel, we perform **l1 regularization** to uncover the list of important features that we later use in model design.
+In the sequel, we perform **l1 and l2 regularization** to uncover the list of important features that we later use in model design.

 The  `Covid_prediction_classification_approaches_sec_deg_interactions.py` and  `Covid_prediction_classification_approaches_five_deg_interactions.py` files contain the implementation of the **logistic regression and random forest classification approaches** for predicting whether an individual may be infected or not with Covid-19 based on the symptoms he is experiencing.
-The features used in these models are the important ones obtained via l1 regularization at the previous step using the two lists respectively
-- basic features and second-way interactions
-- basic features and five-way interactions
+The **features** used to design these models are the ones obtained via l1 regularization at the previous step where the full features lists were considered respectively to be **basic features and second-way interactions**, **basic features and five-way interactions**.

-The  `Covid_prediction_classification_approaches_baseline.py` file contains the implementation of the **logistic regression and random forest classification approaches** for predicting whether an individual may be infected or not with Covid-19 based on clinical symptoms using only the basic **8 features**.
+The  `Covid_prediction_classification_approaches_baseline.py` file contains the implementation of the **logistic regression and random forest classification approaches** for predicting whether an individual may be infected or not with Covid-19 based on clinical symptoms using only the **8 basic features**.

-The file `Covid_prediction_classification_approaches_XGBoost.py` contains the implementation of the **XGBoost approach** for predicting whether an individual may be infected or not with Covid-19 based on clinical symptoms using only the basic **8 features**.
+The file `Covid_prediction_classification_approaches_XGBoost.py` contains the implementation of the **XGBoost approach** for predicting whether an individual may be infected or not with Covid-19 based on clinical symptoms using only the **8 basic features**.